Are you thinking about moving to Denver?

 - Since the air is thinner, there are lower levels of oxygen, which can take a toll on your body if you’re not used to it or have an ongoing medical condition.

 - Take it easy upon arrival.
-If you plan to do any mountain activities, give your body a few days to acclimate.
+If you plan to do any mountain activities, give your body a few days to adjust.

 - Make sure to get enough sleep if the altitude makes you feel drowsy.

-6. Traffic is undesirable in and out of the city.
+6. Traffic can be a challenge in and out of the city.

 One difference between Denver and other large cities is the amount of weekend traffic headed out of the city toward the mountains.
 Ski traffic is something you’ll want to account for if you move here since Denver is situated 75 miles or so from dozens of world-renowned ski resorts.
 Expect heavy traffic on Friday evenings and Saturday mornings in the winter.
-It can take anywhere from a 1.5-hour drive to 6+ hour nightmare.
+Making your way along the I-70 corridor into ski country can be a quick 1.5-hour drive or a slow 6+ hour crawl, depending on the season, the day of the week and the time of day.

 But that isn’t the only time you’ll run into traffic in Denver.
 Since the city exploded with growth in the past decade, traffic within the metro can get congested too.
 Luckily, Denver is geographically small so getting to and from anywhere should take about 20-minutes during non-rush hour periods.
-Also, if you live and work in the downtown area, biking and the new Lime Scooters are a viable way to commute.
+Also, if you live and work in the downtown area, biking and various scooter options are a viable way to commute.

 Tips for Getting Around:

 - Be careful where you park.
-The sides of the street change to accommodate street sweeping.
+Many side streets have restricted days to accommodate street sweeping.

 - Consider getting a car with four-wheel drive or one that can handle more rugged mountain driving and varied weather conditions.